ietf-wg-cellar/flac-specification/flac.md

 The FLAC format can be used without any container as the FLAC format already provides for a very thin transport layer.
 However, the functionalty of this transport is rather limited, and to be able to combine FLAC audio with video, it needs to be encapsulated by a more capable container.
 This presents a problem: the transport layer provided by the FLAC format mixes data that belongs to the encoded data (like blocksize and sample rate) with data that belongs to the transport (like checksum and timecode).
 The choice was made to encapsulate FLAC frames as they are, which means some data will be duplicated and potentially deviating between the FLAC frames and the encapsulating container.

-The sample rate, bit depth and number of channels MUST be the same between all frame headers, the streaminfo metadata block and (if applicable) container metadata.
-In case an audio stream is encoded where these parameters change at some point in the stream, this should be dealt with as specified by the container.

 As FLAC frames are completely independent of each other, container format features handling dependencies do not need to be used.
 For example, all FLAC frames embedded in Matroska are marked as keyframes when they are stored in a SimpleBlock and tracks in an MP4 file containing only FLAC frames do not need a sync sample box.

 ## Ogg mapping